PhrontHQ/mod/teach/concepts/data-validation/strategy.md

     The **Mod UI Controls** are designed to be "**reactive**".
 When this `invalidityState` object is updated, the following happens automatically via bindings:

     1. The relevant **Property Fields** are notified of the change.
-    2. Each control checks the `invalidityState` to see if there are any errors associated with the property it manages.
+    2. Each Property Field checks the `invalidityState` to see if there are any errors associated with the property it manages.
-    3. If an error exists, the control updates its appearance to reflect the error (e.g., showing a red border, displaying a help-text error message, etc.), providing immediate feedback to the user.
+    3. If an error exists, the Property Field updates its appearance to reflect the error (e.g., showing a red border, displaying a help-text error message, etc.), providing immediate feedback to the user.

 **Questions:**